prachigarg23/GREYC-Internship/README.md

 4. All baselines (for training from baseline initialisation) are placed inside the directory /baselines
 5. Please ensure that the directory for saving trained checkpoints and tensor board logs is present, if not, create it before running the code
 6. Change the ‘data_dir’ in the code and specify the directory where you want to download the dataset.
 In my setup, I had:
-    * 'cifar10_kuangliu/data/' for cifar 10 dataset
+    * 'cifar10/data/' for cifar 10 dataset
     * 'cifar100/data' for cifar 100 dataset

 ### *A few pointers* :

 1. The dataset gets downloaded automatically if it is not present already
-2. The code is flexible wrt to resnet type, dataset type (cifar10/100) and most hyper parameters; the same code can be used to train a range of models by passing the correct training arguments
+2. The code is flexible wrt to resnet type, dataset type (cifar10/100) and most hyper parameters; the same code can be used to train a range of models by setting the correct flags
 3. For each model trained on different Resnet/dataset/initialisation strategy/other hyper parameter combinations, the code differentiates between checkpoints/logs of different models by using model specific names where the checkpoints/logs get saved
-4. Any model can be tested on the trained checkpoints by passing the ‘-e’ argument and specifying the absolute path in the ’test_checkpoint’ argument
+4. Any model can be tested on the trained checkpoints by passing the ‘-e’ argument and specifying the absolute path to the trained model weights in the ’test_checkpoint’ argument

 ### *References* :

-The code for main files and imagenet type res34 was initially adapted from these 3 GitHub repositories -
+The code for imagenet type ResNet 34 was initially adapted from these 3 GitHub repositories -
 * https://github.com/kuangliu/pytorch-cifar
 * https://github.com/akamaster/pytorch_resnet_cifar10
 * https://github.com/chengyangfu/pytorch-vgg-cifar10

-The code for cifar type resnets was adapted from -
+The code for cifar type ResNets was adapted from -
 * https://github.com/facebook/fb.resnet.torch
 * https://github.com/pytorch/vision/blob/master/torchvision/models/resnet.py